AnyNodes/shdw-node-stats/README.md

 ## Note

-This script is intended for educational and demonstration purposes.
+This package/script is intended for educational and demonstration purposes.
 It showcases how to interact with web APIs, process data in Python, and write output to a CSV file.
 Ensure you have the necessary permissions to use the API and data.